On fundamental Fourier coefficients of Siegel modular forms: Introduction

 \section{Introduction}

 Fourier coefficients of Siegel modular forms have been objects of continued interest over the years.
-It is a very useful fact, not only theoretically, but also in computation, that such a form $F \in M^n_k$, where $M^n_k$ (resp. $S^n_k$) being the space of (resp. cuspidal) Siegel modular forms on $\spn$, is determined by finitely many of it is Fourier coefficients $a_F(T)$, described uniformly in terms of the weight $k$ and $n$.
+It is a very useful fact, not only theoretically, but also in computation, that such a form $F \in M^n_k$, where $M^n_k$ (resp. $S^n_k$) being the space of (resp. cuspidal) Siegel modular forms on $\spn$ of scalar weight $k$, is determined by finitely many of its Fourier coefficients $a_F(T)$, described uniformly in terms of the weight $k$ and $n$.
 Here and henceforth, for $F \in M^n_k$, we write the Fourier expansion of $F$ as

 and $\Lambda_n$ is the set of all half-integral positive semi-definite matrices (see section~\ref{prelim}) of size $n$ and $e(TZ):= \exp (2 \pi i \tr TZ)$.
 Such a result is known in the literature as `Sturm'-bound, see \cite{Fr, Kl}, even though this result was known from the works of Hecke or Maa{\ss}.
 For a more recent version of this in the context of the determination of elliptic cusp forms by `square-free' Fourier coefficients, see \cite{AD}.